DogepartyXDP/Documentation/Developers/API.md

     issued for the asset.
   * A named asset has an issuance cost of 0.5 XDP.
   * A subasset has an issuance cost of 0.25 XDP.
-  * In order to issue an asset, BTC and XDP (for first time, non-free Dogeparty assets) are required at the source address to pay fees.
+  * In order to issue an asset, DOGE and XDP (for first time, non-free Dogeparty assets) are required at the source address to pay fees.